-The EU-U.S. Data Privacy Framework (“EU-U.S. DPF”) (the “Policy”) applies to all personal identifiable information (PII) received by RAI in the United States from the European Economic Area, in any format including electronic, paper or verbal.
+The EU-U.S. Data Privacy Framework (“EU-U.S. DPF”) (the “Policy”) applies to all personal identifiable information (PII) received by RAI in the United States from the European Economic Area and the United Kingdom, in any format including electronic, paper or verbal.

 For purposes of this Policy, the following definitions shall apply:

 "Agent" means any third party that uses personal information provided by RAI to perform tasks on behalf of and under the instructions of RAI.